illusion-pasture-program/snesRFID/README.md

 |VCC|3.3V|
 |GRD|GRD|

 Write the snesrfid.ino file to your Arduino.
-Attached the serial monitor to it and you should see it repeating `. rfid_process.sh noscan` about every second.
+On your computer, attach the serial monitor to your Arduino and you should see it repeating `. rfid_process.sh noscan` about every second.
 As soon as your scan a RFID card, it should output `. rfid_process.sh 12345678`.
 The number is that card's unique ID.
 The reader will not scan the same card two times in a row.
 Make note of the card's unique id.

 ## MiSTer Setup
 Copy the files to your MiSTer SD card based on the structure of this repo.
 Edit case statement of the "rfid_process.sh" script to associate your RFID card UIDs with the roms files on your MiSTer.
 Leave the first "noscan" line of case statement unchanged.